Dental Insurance Plan Quotes – New York

-Get Free Quotes on New York Dental Insurance
+Get Free Quotes on Dental Insurance in NY

 - DHMOs (Dental Health Maintenance Organization)

 - Discount Dental Plans

 DHMOs (Dental Health Maintenance Organizations) are typically the most affordable type of coverage for basic dental care.
 Patients pay a monthly or annual fee for membership in the DHMO, and in exchange receive basic dental care for free or at an extremely reduced price.
 Dentists within the DHMO are paid a fixed monthly rate by the insurance provider, which incentivizes them to provide quality preventative care to avoid unnecessary dental procedures.
 There are often restrictions on the types of procedures available under DHMOs, and services outside the plan may require higher co-payments.
 If you’re shopping for a DHMO, be sure to see which procedures are covered by the plan, as well as the number of dentists within the patient pool.
 HealthPlex is currently the only DHMO provider in New York.